norlove/BigQuery-Continuous-Queries-Fish-Tank-IOT-Demo/README.md

 ## Configure ServiceNow (if applicable)

-1. INCLUDE STEPS TO CONFIGURE SERVICENOW ENDPOINT HERE
+1. **TO DO: INCLUDE STEPS TO CONFIGURE SERVICENOW ENDPOINT HERE**

 2. Once your ServiceNow connection is configured and you have the endpoint configured, create a new Pub/Sub subcription named "cymbal_pets_to_servicenow" under the Pub/Sub topic cymbal_pets_ServiceNow_writer.
 This Pub/Sub subscription will push messages from the continuous query into the ServiceNow workflow.
-Be sure to set up the Pub/Sub scription as a Push method with the endpoint URL you created above.
+Be sure to set up the Pub/Sub scription as a Push method with the endpoint URL you created above (For Googler's please reference the instructions [HERE](https://docs.google.com/document/d/1Z6ZUwhSOPSsmPLsvEUZZCG9ZBux-U3kfKQRxTNsmBYE/edit?usp=sharing&resourcekey=0-t1GPrH6S_UGPqkw2DZu5iA)).
 Also be sure to check the "Enable payload unwrapping" and "Write metadata fields".

     ![B9JUuv7YZ2ATCVL](https://github.com/user-attachments/assets/a607e475-eb5a-45ef-a2b2-0817d401022e)